-In closing, we note that a Report on Economic Projections that gives prominence to uncertainty also can be helpful at the effective lower bound.
-What is striking about the SEPs of 2012 is the narrow range of interest rate projections: these were largely stuck at zero until 2014 or 2015.
+Importantly, a Report on Economic Projections that gives prominence to uncertainty also can be helpful at the effective lower bound.
+What is striking about the SEPs of 2012 is the narrow range of interest-rate projections: these were largely stuck at zero until 2014 or 2015.
 Such a low-uncertainty SEP reinforced the FOMC's broad commitment to keep rates low for longer.
-Indeed, as Figure 5 reveals, the uncertainty bands around the projected policy rate extended below zero into early 2014.
+Indeed, as figure 5 reveals, the uncertainty bands around the projected policy rate extended below zero into early 2014.